fluxninja/aperture/docs/content/use-cases/rate-limiting/graphql-rate-limiting.md

 `userID` in Rego source to `user_id` flow label, effectively creating a label `user_id:1`.
 This label is used by the
-[`Rate Limiter`](/concepts/rate-limiter.md) component in the policy to limit the `createTodo` mutation query to `2` requests per second with a burst capacity of `40` requests for each `userID`.
+[`Rate Limiter`](/concepts/rate-limiter.md) component in the policy to limit the `createTodo` mutation query to `2` requests per second, with a burst capacity of `40` requests for each `userID`.

 ## Policy in Action